hgouveia/node-downloader-helper/README.md

     method: 'GET', // Request Method Verb
     headers: {},  // Custom HTTP Header ex: Authorization, User-Agent
     timeout: -1, // Request timeout in milliseconds (-1 use default), is the equivalent of 'httpRequestOptions: { timeout: value }' (also applied to https)
+    metadata: {}, // custom metadata for the user retrieve later (default:null)
     resumeOnIncomplete: true, // Resume download if the file is incomplete (set false if using any pipe that modifies the file)
     resumeOnIncompleteMaxRetry: 5, // Max retry when resumeOnIncomplete is true
     resumeIfFileExists: false, // it will resume if a file already exists and is not completed, you might want to set removeOnStop and removeOnFail to false.
 If you used pipe for compression it will produce corrupted files